 Information about the legislation is available on a number of websites.
 See the sections further down this page.

 Remember, if you are a landlord or a tenant in Barrow, these regulations will affect your property to some degree or other

 Landlords Associations and Cumbria Landlord Accreditation Scheme (CLAS)

 We ask landlords to consider joining one of the landlords' associations which operate nationally and regionally.
 Their details may be found on the Internet.
 For a relatively small fee, landlords can access a variety of services.
 Most charge an annual membership fee and you may, as a member, be able to get access to information, news, legal advice, prescribed forms and training.

 Barrow Borough Council, together with South Lakeland District Council, Eden District Council, Allerdale Borough Council and Carlisle City Council, support Cumbria Accredited Landlords Scheme (CLAS), which is operated through the National Landlords Association (NLA).
-More details on CLAS are available on the attached leafletand guidance note, or through the NLA website.
+More details on CLAS are available on the attached leaflet and guidance note.

 Further information for landlords and tenants